TSA PreCheck: Is It Worth Getting? What Are Some Benefits Of Getting It?

 To use the TSA Precheck program, you must complete an application and the in-person interview at one of the locations.
 Once you receive approval, you will get a 5-year membership.
-After five years, you must renew the membership.
+After five years, you must renew your membership.

 As a member, you will get a Known Traveler Number.
 The number will give you access to the TSA PreCheck security lanes.
 Add the number to your reservation when you purchase your ticket online or notify your carrier.
 Your boarding pass will then have the “TSA PreCheck” on it.
 Without it, you will not have access to the PreCheck security lanes.